iszczesniak/cpp/callable/index.md

 ## Ways of capturing variables

-The `capture-list` can begin with the default policy of capturing variables either by value or by reference.
-If a default capture policy is given, *all variables* used in the body are captured, and we do not have to list them.
+A variable can be captured by value or by reference.
 When a variable is captured by value, the closure keeps in its member field a copy of the value of the captured variable, i.e., the member field was initialized by copying the value of the captured variable.
+To capture a variable by value, put its name in the capture list.

 When a variable is captured by reference, the closure keeps in its member field a reference to the captured variable, i.e., the member reference was initialized with the captured variable.

-We set the default capture-by-value policy with `=`.
+To capture a variable by reference, put its name in the capture list, and preceeded it by an ampersand.

 For example:

 {% highlight c++ %}
 {% include_relative capture3.cc %}